WasmEdge/WasmEdge/examples/plugin/wasi-logging/README.md

 # WasmEdge WASI-Logging example.

-This is a example for demonstrate how to use wasi-logging plugin of WasmEdge in Rust.
+This is an example of using the WASI-Logging plugin of WasmEdge in Rust.

 ## Prerequisites

 ### Install Rust.

-Follow the instructions below to install rust and wasm32-wasi target.
+Follow the instructions below to install Rust and wasm32-wasi target.

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh